postgres-ai/postgres-checkup/HELP.md

 > Insights:
 > - Is any tuning applied (values are not default)?
 > - Are there any custom table autovacuum settings?
 There are cases when the tables have a custom autovacuum configuration.
 Tracking such tables will allow you to understand the nature of the functioning of autovacuum workers.
-Such tables are marked with asterisk (*) in the following reports.
+Such tables are marked with asterisk (\*) in the following reports.

-### F002 Autovacuum: Transaction Wraparound Check
+### F002 Autovacuum: Transaction ID Wraparound Check

-Shows a distance in % to transaction wraparound disaster for every database.
+Shows a distance in % to transaction ID wraparound disaster for every database.

 > Insights:
 > If % is higher than 50%, autovacuum tuning should be considered as soon as possible.